Mana Motuhake Sculpture

 mō muri iho i a mātou.

-This translates to: “Our places of residence, cultivations and food gathering places must still be left to us, for ourselves and our children after us”.
+Translated, it reads: “Our places of residence, cultivations and food gathering places must still be left to us, for ourselves and our children after us”.

 The pepeha speaks to what this place was to Māori and reminds us of the breaches to Te Tiriti o Waitangi at the time - breaches which would take over 170 years to resolve.